History of African Americans in San Antonio: Colleges and universities

 St. Philip's College is a public community college located in San Antonio, accredited by the Southern Association of Colleges and Schools.
 It is the westernmost HBCU in the United States.
 St. Philip's College, a part of the Alamo Colleges District, currently serves more than 11,000 students in over 70 different academic and technical disciplines.
 It is the only college to be federally designated as both a historically black college and a Hispanic-serving institution.
+The University of Texas at San Antonio is also attracting a rising number of Black students.
 San Antonio has the highest rate of Black graduates in Texas.

 Primary and secondary schools

 Sam Houston High School, is a historically African American public high school with a Hispanic student body.
 It is one of the first African American high Schools in San Antonio; it is located in eastern San Antonio and classified as a 4A school by the UIL.
 This school is one of twelve schools in the San Antonio Independent School District.
 In 2015, the school was rated "Met Standard" by the Texas Education Agency.